Textualize/textual/docs/guide/input.md

     The priority of a single binding can be controlled with the `priority` parameter of a `Binding` instance.
 Set it to `True` to give it priority, or `False` to not.

     The default priority of all bindings on a class can be controlled with the `PRIORITY_BINDINGS` class variable.
-Set it to `True` or `False` to set the default priroty for all `BINDINGS`.
+Set it to `True` or `False` to set the default priority for all `BINDINGS`.

 ### Binding class